Electoral and Parliamentary Data

 The dataset provides observations on electoral volatility and internal components of 'regeneration' (i.e. electoral volatility caused by vote switching between parties that enter or exit from the system) and 'alteration' (i.e. electoral volatility caused by vote switching between existing parties) in parliamentary elections (lower houses) in 19 countries of post-war Western Europe.

-The dataset (Excel format) and codebook (PDF) may be downloaded via the LUISS platform and the GESIS social sciences archive.
+The dataset (Excel format) and codebook (PDF) may be downloaded via the LUISS platform.

 Dataset of Electoral Volatility in the European Parliament elections since 1979